 Reduce resource burn in your organization by identifying wasteful processes and practices in your business and working to eliminate them.

-16. Peace, justice and strong institutions
+16. Peace, justice and strong institutions.

 Comply with laws and seek to meet international standards; require and support business partners to do the same.

-17. Partnerships for the goals
+17. Partnerships for the goals.

 Partake in SDG-related partnerships like the U.N.’s Make the Global Goals Local campaign, the SDG reporting initiative and locally based sustainability initiatives.

-Why businesses should care about the UN’s sustainable development goals
+Why businesses should care about the U.N.’s sustainable development goals

-Tracy Triggs-Matthews, associate director of the University of North Carolina’s Kenan-Flagler Business School’s Ackerman Center for Sustainable Enterprise, believes many companies are on the right track.
+Tracy Triggs-Matthews, associate director of the University of North Carolina’s Kenan-Flagler Business School’s Ackerman Center for Sustainable Enterprise, said many companies are on the right track.
 “I think many SMEs would be surprised to see how ‘good’ their company already is and how small tweaks can make them even better,” Triggs-Matthews explained.
 “Consumers are looking for brands that are making a big difference and being able to tell that story will only help differentiate an SME among competitors.”

-“I think the way for businesses to look at the U.N.’s sustainable development goals is through the lens of business opportunity,” advised Tensie Whelan, director of New York University’s Stern Center for Sustainable Business.
+Some incentives to embrace the goals lie in the realm of contributing to the greater good and a better future.
+However, there are countless potential benefits for small businesses to consider.
+“I think the way for businesses to look at the U.N.’s sustainable development goals is through the lens of business opportunity,” advised Tensie Whelan, founding director of New York University’s Stern Center for Sustainable Business.

 Instill transparency in your business when discussing your actions and accomplishments.
 Being less than honest and "greenwashing" your efforts can backfire.

-Tips for working toward the UN’s sustainable development goals
+Tips for working toward the U.N.’s SDGs

 Here are some guidelines for working toward the U.N.’s SDGs: